If you want the short answer, here it is: she’s two. So there you go. But let me elaborate a bit.

-Reading stories does so much for kids.
+Reading with your child holds so many benefits for them.
 They hear so many new words and phrases in context, and this develops their understanding of language and their vocabulary.
 It develops their understanding of the world around them.
 They see relationships form and develop between characters which gives them a deeper understanding of social norms and how to interact with people around them.
 It fosters creativity and imagination.
+Perhaps most importantly, the cuddles and closeness while you read to them meets their emotional needs and develops their self-esteem.
 So…yes, I think reading is of vital importance.
 I’m a teacher – of course I do.

 But lately I’ve been starting to feel a pressure to begin teaching her letters and perhaps write her name.
 I can’t explain exactly from where this pressure comes.
 Maybe the toddler toys which aim to familiarise and teach children the alphabet, or phonemes.
 Perhaps children’s television (not all of it – but some).
 Recently T’s nursery happened to mention they had started teaching phonics.
 I was stunned!
 A quick conversation clarified that this mainly took the form of singing, and that the children could opt-in or out, but I can’t help but feel this is coming too early.
 For the record, we love her nursery and T thrives there.
 But if she were full time the phonics would concern me more than it does.